BJConway/thm_writeups/challenges/minotaurs-labyrinth.md

 ## 6. Foothold - command injection, RCE

 None of the previous steps (credentials, injectable fields, 2nd flag, etc.) are required to get a foothold on the box.
 When attempting to access the `/echo.php` route in the browser without authentication causes a 302 redirect to `/login.html`, but given that curl does not automatically follow redirects, we can easily interact with the page without the previously discovered credentials.
-Curling `/echo.php` we find an interface to "echo" text to the page, with user input being is sent back to the `/echo.php` page as a "?search" query param :
+Curling `/echo.php` we find an interface to "echo" text to the page, with user input being sent back to the `/echo.php` page as a "?search" query param :

 ```console
 ┌──(kali㉿kali)-[~/Documents/tthm/minotaur]